jerickjoe111/launch-school/JS210/array_methods.md

 | `fill()`       | Set the elements of an array to the argument value             | Yes !    | ([value to fill the array], Opt[starting index, can be neg.(def.
 0)], Opt[ending index, can be neg.(def. -1)])                            | The same array, modified.                                                             |                                                                                                        |
 | `copyWithin()` | Copies a slices of an array to a new position within the array | Yes !    | ([destination index of the first element to be copied], [index of the first element(def.
 0)], [end of the slice to be copied(exclusive)]] | The same array, modified.                                                             | High performance method                                                                                |

-the comparison function should return a negative number.
-If the SECOND argument should appear BEFORE the first, the comparison function should return a number greater than 0.
-If the two values are equivalent (their order is irrelevant), the comparison function should return 0.

 # Searching and Sorting Methods